Topics for Theses

 On secrets and halos: Image forensics in the presence of JPEG deringing Nora Hofer, MA Bachelor / Master

-Perceptual study on JPEG quantization tables Dr. Benedikt Lorch Bachelor
+Perceptual study on the JPEG quantization tables Univ.-Prof. Dr. Rainer Böhme Bachelor

 Revisiting the security of MiPOD steganography Martin Beneš, MSc Bachelor